 On July 9, 2021 a purported class action lawsuit was filed in the U.S. District Court, Eastern District of Virginia (the "Court") by Employees' Retirement Fund of the City of Fort Worth against James River Group Holdings, Ltd. and certain of its present and former officers (together, "Defendants").
-On September 22, 2021, the Court entered an order appointing Employees' Retirement Fund of the City of Fort Worth and the City of Miami General Employees' and Sanitation Employees' Retirement Trust as co-lead plaintiffs (together, "Plaintiffs").
-Plaintiffs' consolidated amended complaint was filed on November 19, 2021 (the "First Amended Complaint").
-The Defendants filed a motion to dismiss the First Amended Complaint on January 18, 2022, Plaintiffs iled a motion for leave to file a second amended class action complaint (the "Second Amended Complaint").
+On September 22, 2021, the Court entered an order appointing Employees' Retirement Fund of the City of Fort Worth and the City of Miami General Employees' and Sanitation Employees' Retirement Trust as co-lead plaintiffs (together, "Plaintiffs' consolidated amended complaint was filed on November 19, 2021 (the "First Amended Complaint").
+The Defendants filed a motion to dismiss the First Amended Complaint on January 18, 2022, Plaintiffs' opposition thereto was filed on March 4, 2022, and the Defendants' reply to the Plaintiffs' opposition was filed on April 4, 2022.
+On August 25, 2022, Plaintiffs filed a motion for leave to file a second amended class action complaint (the "Second Amended Complaint").
 On September 8, 2022, the Defendants consented to the Plaintiffs' motion to file the Second Amended Complaint, and filed a motion to dismiss the Second Amended Complaint on October 24, 2022 (the "Second MTD").
 The Plaintiffs' opposition to the Second MTD was filed on November 7, 2022, and the Defendant's reply to the Plaintiffs' opposition was filed on November 14, 2022.
 The First Amended Complaint and Second Amended Complaint assert claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 on behalf of a putative class of persons and entities that purchased the Company's stock between February 22, 2019 and October 25, 2021, and allege that Defendants failed to make appropriate disclosures concerning the adequacy of reserves for policies that covered Rasier LLC, a subsidiary of Uber Technologies, Inc., and seek unspecified damages, costs, attorneys' fees and such other relief as the court may deem proper.
-We believe that the Plaintiffs' claims are without merit and we intend to vigorously defend this lawsuit.
+We believe that the Plaintiffs' claims are without merit and we intend to vigorously defend this l